|The Myth of Gojoseon's

 (7) This term Dan-gun probably first meant "Altar King" (gun being a later term used for a minor, illegitimate,

-Korean-Shamanic title.
-However, it seems that this character dan (壇, altar) was switched to the similar character
+appropriate Korean-Shamanic title.
+However, it seems that this character dan (壇, altar) was switched to the

-one linguistic-archaeologist, which makes sense for Bronze-Age tribes conquering Stone-Age people whom they
+to one linguistic-archaeologist, which makes sense for Bronze-Age tribes conquering Stone-Age people whom

-would consider less-than-human.
-In 1390 a new dynasty established in Korea chose (with approval from the Ming
+they would consider less-than-human.
+In 1390 a new dynasty established in Korea chose (with approval from the

 "Morning Calm", a reference to the teaching of Mencius.
 We now call this legendary (or mythical?) prehistoric

-no archaeological evidence that any such "Joseon Kingdom" ever existed, despite increasing claims by both Korean
+There is no archaeological evidence that any such "Joseon Kingdom" ever existed, despite increasing claims by

-governments shown in their publications and national-museum exhibits.
-Additionally, we can be sure that in 2333
+both Korean governments shown in their publications and national-museum exhibits.
+Additionally, we can be sure

-BCE there were no "Kings" or "kingdoms" at all in East Asia -- that political concept had not yet been invented even
+that in 2333 BCE there were no "Kings" or "kingdoms" at all in East Asia -- that political concept had not yet been

-in the Yellow River watershed, there were only tribes and, at best, the formation of tribal federations.
-A sadly
+invented even in the Yellow River watershed, there were only tribes and, at best, the formation of tribal federations.

 (9) Some of the 20th-Century religious-nationalists have claimed that the standard written myth that Dan-gun

-"Gojoseon" Kingdom were REAL, not mythical, and he was a real person (tho semi-divine / super-human) (North
+his "Gojoseon" Kingdom were REAL, not mythical, and he was a real person (tho semi-divine / super-human)

-Korea supports this view, see "Tomb") -- that "Dan-gun" was a monarch-title and there were 33 of them in a
+(North Korea supports this view, see "Tomb") -- that "Dan-gun" was a monarch-title and there were 33 of them

-dynasty, that this ruler's personal name was "Wanggeom" and the next 32 Dan-guns had other names (which they list
+in a dynasty, that this ruler's personal name was "Wanggeom" and the next 32 Dan-guns had other names (which

-and assign reign-dates for, from 2333 BCE onwards).
-The problem is, there is absolutely zero valid evidence for
+they list and assign reign-dates for, from 2333 BCE onwards).
+The problem is, there is absolutely zero valid

 (10) also known as "King Wen", especially to westerners as the original author of the I Ching / Classic of Changes.